-Directly and through affiliates, the Company has non-cancelable operating leases covering office space with terms through January 2019, with renewal options through January 2026.
-Office leases are subject to escalation clauses based on specified costs incurred by the landlord and contain a renewal election.
+Directly and through affiliates, the Company has non-cancelable operating leases covering office.
+Office space leases are subject to escalation clauses based on specified costs incurred by the landlord and contain renewal elections.

-The Company's proportionate share of minimum future rental payment commitments, inclusive of amounts allocated by affiliates, is as follows:
+As of June 30, 2013, the Company's proportionate share of minimum annual lease commitments, inclusive of amounts allocated by affiliates, were as follows: